State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 National

-New York has the most deaths in the nation at 33,090 with a decrease of 2 reported Tuesday, after a high of 799 in April.
+New York has the most deaths in the nation at 33,090 with no change Wednesday, after a high of 799 in April.

-Also, No. 11 Arizona reported 20 deaths, as well as an additional 595 cases.
-No. 23 Washington, the original epicenter in the United States, reported 4.
+Also, No. 11 Arizona reported 27 deaths, as well as an additional 439 cases.
+Missouri added 83 deaths, which are mostly older ones, according to the state, and moved into No. 23, ahead of Washington, the original epicenter in the United States, adding 11 Wednesday.

 Worldwide

-The U.S. represented 16.9 percent of the 5,721 additional deaths Tuesday and 21.1 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 36,041 at 3.8percent.
+The U.S. represented 17.6 percent of the 6,333 additional deaths Wednesday and 21.1 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 36,565 at 3.9 percent.

-Four European nations are in the top 11 as cases are surging on the continent.
-The United Kingdom reported 37 additional deaths for 41,825 in fifth place with the record daily high 1,172, as well as 4,926 cases, which was the highest since 5,086 on May 7.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 14 deaths.
-No. 8 France announced 78 deaths, as well as 10,008 cases three days after record 13,498.
-No. 9 Spain reported 241 deaths, which is the highest since 244 on May 6, and a record 10,799 cases.
+Four European nations are in the top 11 as cases are surging on the continent in record daily numbers.
+The United Kingdom reported 37 additional deaths for 41,862 in fifth place with the record daily high 1,172, as well as 6,178 cases, beating the record of 5,086 on May 7.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 20 deaths.
+No. 8 France announced 43 deaths, as well as 13,072 cases four days after record 13,498.
+Spain also reported a record number of cases, 11,289, and 130 deaths for ninth place, just 425 behind France.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 5 deaths and is at 5,870.
-Neighboring Norway reported no deaths for the fourth day in a row to remain 267, as well as 148 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported 5 deaths and is at 5,876.
+Neighboring Norway reported no deaths for the fifth day in a row to remain 267, as well as 124 more cases.

 Scripps Only Content 2020